Hopac/Hopac/Docs/Programming.md

 the producer is suspended until a consumer job is ready to take the message.
 A synchronous channel provides something that is much more like a control flow mechanism, like a procedure call, rather than a passive buffer for passing data between threads.
-This property can make it easier to understand the behaviour of concurrent programs.
+This property can make it easier to understand the behavior of concurrent programs.

 Of course, the bound **&Theta;(m + n)** does not take into account space that